gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Executing `gradle generateIvyModuleDescriptor` will result in the Ivy module descriptor being written to the file specified.
 This task is automatically wired into the respective `PublishToIvyRepository` tasks, so you do not need to explicitly call this task to publish your module.

-### The new maven-publish plugin
+### The new ‘maven-publish’ plugin

-Continuing our work to improve the way that Gradle models and publishes your build artifacts, we have introduced the new 'maven-publish' plugin.
-This plugin is the companion to the 'ivy-publish' plugin that was introduced in Gradle 1.3, but handles publishing modules to Maven repositories.
+The new ‘maven-publish’ plugin is an alternative to the existing ‘maven’ plugin, and will eventually replace it.
+This plugin builds on the new publishing model that was introduced in Gradle 1.3 with the ‘ivy-publish’ plugin.
+The new publication mechanism (which is currently “incubating”, including this plugin) will expand and improve over the subsequent Gradle releases to provide more convenience and flexibility than the traditional publication mechanism.

 In the simplest case, publishing to a Maven repository looks like…